Embodying Physical Computing into Soft Robots: Analog Oscillators and Rhythmic Motion

-For example, in the quadruped robot shown in Figure~\ref{fig:RD}(a), rhythmic and coordinated leg swing motions are generated by an entirely pneumatic ring oscillator~{\cite{drotman2021electronics}}.
-In this oscillator, a small pressure tank supplies a constant pressure ($P_+$) to drive the analog oscillator (\textit{input encoding}).
-Inside the oscillator circuit, three soft valves serve as inverters with a built-in delay, and a snap-through membrane alternates between closed and open flow paths, allowing the high-pressure flow to advance around the ring.
-This mechanism essentially transforms the steady input into a phase-shifted sequence of pressure pulses at the three nodes (\textit{programmed input-output evolution}).
-Finally, the pulsed pneumatic pressure flows to the corresponding soft legs, which convert the pressure inflation into mechanical swing motions for walking (\textit{output decoding}).
-In addition, a soft bistable valve and tethered mechanical controller are added to swap two connections like a latching switch, so triggering the valve can reverse the output pressure pulse sequence, thus reversing the locomotion direction (\textit{re-programming}).
+\item \textit{Kernel}: The oscillator circuit is the kernel.
+The three soft valves inside this circuit serve as inverters with a built-in delay, and a snap-through membrane alternates between closed and open flow paths, allowing the high-pressure flow to advance around the ring.
+This mechanism essentially transforms the steady input into a phase-shifted sequence of pressure pulses at the three nodes.

+\item \textit{Output decoding}: The pulsed output pneumatic pressure from the oscillator flows to the corresponding soft legs, which convert the pressure inflation into mechanical swing motions for walking.

+\item \textit{Re-programming}: In addition, a soft bistable valve and tethered mechanical controller are added to swap two connections like a latching switch, so triggering the valve can reverse the output pressure pulse sequence, thus reversing the locomotion direction. \end{itemize}

 Besides the fluidic circuitry, analog oscillation can also be achieved using other physical principles and material selections (Fig. \ref{fig:RD}b-c).
 For example, one can exploit mechanical instabilities and clever geometric design to generate motion with a constant power input, as seen in twisted LCE ribbons and architected structures that exploit snapping or buckling for autonomous rolling or twisting {\cite{goswami20193d, zhao2022twisting}}.
 Similarly, beetle-like robots use spiral-shaped PVDF materials to generate mechanical resonance and rhythmic motion for insect-scale and high-speed crawling \cite{yang202088, mu2023spiral,chen2025non}.
 One can also use thermal or mechanical loops — such as SMA-actuated systems with built-in mechanical switching or microfluidic logic circuits — to generate self-sustained rhythmic actuation without digital controllers {\cite{zhou2024self, wehner2016integrated, kotikian2019untethered}}.